FatimaZahraBoujrad/phishing_classification/readme.md

+🧠 1. url

+The main address being tested.

+Useful features:

+URL length

+Number of special characters (-, _, @, etc.)

+Suspicious words (like “login”, “secure”, “update”)

+Count of subdomains

+Whether it uses HTTPS

+💡 This is the most direct and important source of features for classic phishing classification.
 Perfect — now we’re getting into the **core data that can feed your model** 🔍
+2. host info section
 The `host_info` section is full of **network-level and security metadata**, and this is exactly where real-world phishing classifiers get a lot of predictive power.
 Let’s carefully unpack what each part means and how to turn it into **machine-learning-ready features**.